EBSQ Examinations in Breast Surgery

 The additional requirements are as follows:

 The written examination consists of 50 multiple choice questions.
 Each question has 5 alternative answers, with "best of five" principle.
-No penalty points from wrong answers.
-Total time allocated is 90 minutes.
+No penalty points for wrong answers.
+Total time allocated is 120 minutes.

 Q.: Which of the following statements is NOT correct:

-A. Breast cancer is world widely the leading cause of death in women
+A. Breast cancer is worldwide the leading cause of death in women

 B. The most frequent histological type of Breast Cancer is Ductal carcinoma

 C. Triple-negative breast cancer is not responding to hormonal therapy

 D. SLNB is "standard of care" for cN0 patients

 E. Post-mastectomy radiotherapy is needed in some patients